 - Acknowledging her current goal and her concerns

 - Upselling insulin.
-You want to relate it to what’s important to her and to her current problems but you...
+Relate it to what’s important to her and to her current problems.

-- Don't want to mislead her.
+- Not misleading her.
 You don’t want her believing that the considerable work of diet changes will address the problem fully.
-You want to be transparent that it may help a bit, but may not help at all.
+You want to be transparent that it may help a bit, may not help enough and may not help at all.